JuliaLang/julia/doc/manual/parallel-computing.rst

 process.
 A remote call is a request by one process to call a certain function on certain arguments on another (possibly the same) process.

-Remote references come in two flavors - :class:`Future` and :class:`RemoteChannel`.
+Remote references come in two flavors: :class:`Future` and :class:`RemoteChannel`.

 A remote call returns a :class:`Future` to its result.
 Remote calls return immediately; the process that made the call proceeds to its